Rain-World-Modding/Rain-World-Modding.github.io/pages/creating-mods/BepInPlugins.md

 *"Where can I find these magical and elusive Rain World methods?"*
 Since the source code for Rain World is not public, one must use a decompiler such as [dnSpy](https://github.com/dnSpy/dnSpy/releases/latest) or [ILSpy](https://marketplace.visualstudio.com/items?itemName=SharpDevelopTeam.ILSpy) to look through the `Assembly-CSharp.dll` file.

-*Reminder: you should never distribute significant portions of the game's code, or that of any closed source mods unless you have explicit permission to do so from the mod author.
+*Reminder: you should never distribute significant portions of the game's code or the binaries, or that of any closed source mods unless you have explicit permission to do so from the mod author.
 Pay attention to licenses on public repositories too - see [GitHub's guide to code licensing](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/licensing-a-repository) and if in doubt ask the author.*